Today we’re sharing some of our top recommendations for things to do in Cascais with kids.

 Later in the day, Guincho is just a perfect spot to watch the sun set.
 Grab a table at the achingly trendy Bar Do Guincho for the best view.
 The food here is great.
 The classic chickpea and salted cod salad, served in jars, was a particular highlight.
 Kick back and enjoy the music; the sheltered terrace is the perfect spot to relax at the end of the day.

-If you have a car, it’s a 25 minute drive from the campsite to the fairy-tale town of Sintra.
 The town is famous for architecture, with endless castles, forts and palaces to explore.
 The whole town has been named a UNESCO World Heritage Site.

 Parking is hideous, so my top tip is to park in the outskirts and walk into the town centre.
 From there you can pick up a bus, hire a teeny electric car or even jump into a tuk tuk for a tour.
 The Pena Palace is definitely worth a look.
 It’s a fantastic structure that looks like someone gave a 5-year-old a colouring set and invited them to draw what their dream castle would look like.